-o 19 mineral claims are in good standing until January 8, 2024 or later.
-In order to renew these claims for another two years, the Company is required to incur a minimum of \$22,800 in exploration on these claims by November 7, 2023 or pay it in annual rental income to the Minister of Finance by January 8, 2024.
-Fees associated with these claims are \$1,306 if paid by November 7, 2023 otherwise the fees will be doubled to \$2,612 if paid between November 8, 2023 and January 8, 2024.
+o 22 mineral claims are in good standing until January 8, 2025 or later.
+In order to renew these claims for another two years, the Company is required to incur a minimum of \$26,400 in exploration on these claims or pay it in annual rental income to the Minister of Finance by January 8, 2025.
+Fees associated with these claims are \$1,694.